Skip to main content

 Species: Castor canadensis

-Beavers are the largest living rodent in North America and second largest living rodent after the Capybara. the mass of a Beaver is usually 13 to 32kg (28 to 70lbs) and their size can range from 90 to 137cm (35 to 54 inches).
+Beavers are the largest living rodent in North America and second largest living rodent after the Capybara.
+The mass of a Beaver is usually 13 to 32kg (28 to 70lbs) and their size can range from 90 to 137cm (35 to 54 inches).
 Their body is covered in a reddish-brown to dark brown coat of fur, with finer dark grey underhairs.
 They have a large head with small round ears.
-Their enlarged incisors (front teeth) have a unique orangy coloured hue to them.
-The most signature feature of a beaver is it's paddle-shaped black tail, which is covered in large black scales.
+Their enlarged incisors (front teeth) have a unique orangey coloured hue to them.
+The most signature feature of a beaver is it's paddle-shaped tail, which is covered in large black scales.

 +

 Beavers are herbivorous, with the bulk of their diet consisting of tree bark and the layer of plant tissue underneath the bark known as cambium.
 Beavers will additionally feed on aquatic vegetation, roots, leaves and plant buds.
-Microorganisms that reside in their gut aid in the processing of the Cellulose that is contained in the consumed plant material.
+Microorganisms that reside in their gut aid in the processing of the cellulose that is contained in the consumed plant material.

 The most iconic behavioural adaptation of a Beaver is their ability to construct elaborate aquatic lodges for their shelters, as well as dams that help facilitate their waterborne lifestyle.
-The Lodges have underwater entrances that the Beavers use to enter and exit from, and are constructed using branches, sticks and moss, with mud acting as the mortar for the construction.
+The lodges have underwater entrances that the Beavers use to enter and exit from, and are constructed using branches, sticks and moss, with mud acting as the mortar for the construction.
 The same materials are used for dam construction as well as stones and rocks.
 Beavers do not hibernate, so they collect additional foliage before winter and store them underwater.
-The cached foliage is effectively refrigirated under the ice that forms over the lake or pond, providing a source of food for the Beavers until spring returns.
+The cached foliage is effectively refrigerated under the ice that forms over the lake or pond, providing a source of food for the Beavers until spring returns.
 Beavers are primarily nocturnal, but will also be active during the dawn and dusk hours of the day.
 The beaver possesses a number of physical adaptations that aid it in its aquatic activities.
 This includes its closable nostrils and ears, webbed hind feet and nictitating third eyelid, which is a special clear eyelid that protects the beaver's sight while submerged in the water.
 By using their specialized lungs and by lowering their metabolism, Beavers can hold their breath for up to 15 minutes whilst underwater.
 The beaver's flat tail aids in swimming, making alarm signals by slapping their tail against the surface of the water, and balancing itself when carrying logs and branches, and female beavers can additionally use their tails as a birthing mat for their newborn kits.
-They also possess two sets of glands near the base its tail; the Castor Glands for marking their scent, producing a pungent yet sweet smell, and Oil Glands that the Beaver uses on their fur to act as a protective hydrophobic coating.
-This Oils are applied by using a special set of grooming grooming claws on their hind legs
+They also possess two sets of glands near the base its tail; the castor glands for marking their scent, producing a pungent yet sweet smell, and oil glands that the Beaver uses on their fur to act as a protective hydrophobic coating.
+This oils are applied by using a special set of grooming grooming claws on their hind legs.